B1ueSky/finds/README.md

 			  symbolic links as well.
 	[-s s]:		required argument, which is specified by the -s flag and is followed by the search string "s".

+Note:
+    Right now finds can NOT detect loops in symbolic link, i.e. it may go into a loop forever until some errors arise.

+    And I didn't finish my_printf yet.
+Sorry about that.